 In essence, using dynamic email content has much the same effect as creating alternate versions of mails to send to different segments, but can be far more time-efficient and offers even more opportunities for precise personalization.

-When and When Not to Use Dynamic Content in Your Student Recruitment Efforts
+When and When Not to Use Dynamic Content in Your Education Content Marketing Strategy

 While it might be tempting to use dynamic content wherever you can, it’s important not to overdo it.
 Dynamic web elements need to be designed with a clear purpose, and a solid basis for differentiating what one prospect sees versus another.

 When not done with the proper forethought and planning, dynamic content can be ineffective, or even worse, off-putting to prospects who might feel self-conscious of you tracking their activities to such an extent.
-Avoiding the ‘creep factor’ is essential.
+Avoiding the ‘creep factor’ when creating your education content marketing strategy is essential.

 However, when used sparingly and with the aim of providing a better user experience, dynamic content can be a way to provide added value to both you and your target audience.